FennStatistics/CAMtools_documentation/docs/Set up study.md

 Program "on scratch"
 ---------------

-Before reading this section, please read the documentation of the [Cognitive-Affective Map *extended logic*](Cognitive-Affective Map extended logic.md) data collection tool.
+Before reading this section, please read the documentation of the [Data Collection Tool](Data Collection Tool.md) data collection tool.

 **Pre-defined elements:**